DemandCube/Scribengin/DevSetup.md

 Now lets build Scribengin - to do this, lets use our handy dandy Neverwinter scripts
 ```
-#Installing java is a dependency for this step
-sudo yum install java-1.7.0-openjdk java-1.7.0-openjdk-devel

 #This is the folder that's mounted from your host machine via the Vagrantfile
 cd /vagrant/NeverwinterDP
 ./neverwinterdp.sh gradle clean build install